m4rkw/linux-server-hardening-guide/README.md

 If you're running a webserver:

 1. Use static content rather than scripts as much as possible.
 If you must use dynamic scripts, ideally just use them server-side to generate static content and then serve that rather than having dynamic scripts internet-facing.
+2. Disable all modules that you aren't using.
-2. Use mod security for apache or nginx and keep the rules up to date.
+3. Use mod security for apache or nginx and keep the rules up to date.
-3. Use authentication for anything internet-facing that you don't want others to access.
+4. Use authentication for anything internet-facing that you don't want others to access.
-4. Use TLS for everything and scan your TLS configuration with public scanners to verify that your configuration is strong.
+5. Use TLS for everything and scan your TLS configuration with public scanners to verify that your configuration is strong.
-5. If you're only running web services for your own use, consider running them on random high port numbers.
+6. If you're only running web services for your own use, consider running them on random high port numbers.

 ## Monitor security config